(100 Octane Low-Lead)

 Construction of the Delta City Municipal Airport began during the spring of 1942.
-Following completion, on September 24, 1944, the hangar and airfield were dedicated, with then-Utah Governor Herbert B. Maw and then-Delta Mayor Golden H. Black as the key principal speakers.
+Following completion on September 24, 1944, the hangar and airfield were dedicated, with then-Utah Governor Herbert B. Maw and then-Delta Mayor Golden H. Black as the key principal speakers.
 Harold R. Morris offered the dedicatory prayer.
 The footprint of our airport covers approximately 1,200 acres and is situated 3.6 miles northeast of Delta on U.S. Highway 6 from its junction with Delta's Main Street (U.S. Highway 50/6).
 At a cost of $337,000.00, its construction was a national defense project of the Civil Aeronautics Administration (CAA).
 Construction of the main hangar commenced on September 27, 1943 at a cost $16,000.00.
-The airport has hangar space available, as well as ample land available to lease for private hangar construction.
+The airport has hangar space available (currently all spaces rented), as well as ample land available to lease for private hangar construction.
 Utah Valley University, located in Orem, Utah, is one of the top pilot training schools within the state.
 Their campus is located approximately one-hundred (100) miles north of Delta and they use the Delta Municipal Airport facilities for landing and taking-off training.
 Other universities in the area also utilize our airport for their aircraft training programs too.
 Our airport has long been considered as one of the best in rural Utah.
 It was used extensively during World War II as an emergency landing field.
 When the Ogden and Salt Lake City airports were closed in by fog or storm, aircraft returned to the Delta Municipal Airport, where we have more open weather than any larger airport in Utah.
 During World War II, our airport saved the lives of many servicemen.
 On one occasion, a Consolidated B-24 Liberator, a heavy American bomber aircraft, with a crew of twelve men aboard, was lost in a storm and contacted the Delta airport radio.
 They were over the mountains and about forty miles southeast of the airport, gasoline was nearly gone, and the crew was preparing to bail out.
 There were guided by radio and runway lights and safely landed the bomber at the Delta Municipal Airport.
 When they landed, they believed that they were at a an airfield in Arizona.